dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

   - The default id scheme is UID, which will be used if no explicit id scheme is defined.

-The following identifier schemes are availabe.
+The following identifier schemes are available.

   - uid (default)